adblockradio/adblockradio/README.md

 ### Analysis of audio on a short time-window
 Chunks of ~1s of PCM audio is piped into two sub-modules:
 - a time-frequency analyser (`predictor-ml/ml.js`), that identifies patterns in spectrograms with a machine learning [recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network).
-- a fingerprint matcher (`predictor-db/hotlist.js`), that searches for exact occurrences of known audio samples (using module [dest4/stream-audio-fingerprint](https://github.com/dest4/stream-audio-fingerprint)).
+- a fingerprint matcher (`predictor-db/hotlist.js`), that searches for exact occurrences of known ads, musics or jingles (using module [dest4/stream-audio-fingerprint](https://github.com/dest4/stream-audio-fingerprint)).

+The topology of the neural network, its training protocol as well as the techniques to find jingles and build the hotlist are not detailed here.

 ### Post-processing to smooth the results
 In `post-processing.js`, results are gathered for each audio segment.
 Past results are taken into account, as well as future results, within the limits of the file boundaries or the stream audio buffer (usually between 4s and 16s).
 Predictions are smoothed and dubious data points are pruned.